-Self-assessment provides feedback regarding the strengths, weaknesses, opportunities and threats relevant to quality assurance within the institute.
+Self-assessment provides feedback regarding the strengths, weaknesses,

 Quality assurance framework within Ewing Christian College, Prayagraj involves all the administrative and teaching wings of the college.
 It covers from governance to implementation of policies and procedures.
-In this regard, the Internal Quality Assurance Cell (IQAC) provides the necessary arrangements for a constructive feedback responses from students, teachers, parents, alumni and other stakeholders on quality related institutional processes.
+In this regard, IQAC provides the necessary arrangements for a constructive feedback responses from students, teachers, parents, alumni and other stakeholders on quality related institutional processes.
 The ultimate goal of stakeholder's feedback is to get useful insights for the purpose of improvement in all aspects of teaching, learning, assessment and capacity.
-Types of Feedbacks: Student Feedback (i) Feedback on Teacher It involves feedback on subject teacher related to professional competencies and learning environment during the classroom teaching. (ii) Feedback on Curriculum, Teaching-Learning-Evaluation and Infrastructure Student's evaluation of their learning experience is an integral and necessary component of any quality assurance system as adopted by universities as it allows the institution to evaluate how its service provision is viewed by its most important group of stakeholders, namely its students.
+Types of Feedbacks: (A) Student Feedback (i) Feedback on Teacher It involves feedback on subject teacher related to professional competencies and learning environment during the classroom teaching. (ii) Feedback on Curriculum, Teaching-Learning-Evaluation and Infrastructure Student's evaluation of their learning experience is an integral and necessary component of any quality assurance system as adopted by universities as it allows the institution to evaluate how its service provision is viewed by its most important group of stakeholders, namely its students.
+(B) Teacher's Feedback The purpose of the feedback is to obtain the teachers input on the overall educational environment prevalent in Ewing Christian College, Prayagraj.
+This feedback will specifically target the inputs of teachers on curriculum design, assessment patterns, infrastructure, Internet and computer facilities and overall working environment.
 Collection of Feedback: Feedback collection can be made either online or offline modes.
 Online mode includes submission of responses on portal of Ewing Christian College i.e. www.eccprayagraj.org as well as via e-mail while offline submission involves the manual submission of feedback through printed questionnaire provided by institution at requisite schedule.
-The qualitative feedbacks in the form of appreciation letters, emails are also analysed.
-Feedback Analysis, recommendations and Action taken: This mechanism involves the compilation of data collected from various stakeholders in the prescribed format to be submitted to the Feedback Coordinator in soft as well as hard copy.
+The qualitative feedbacks in the form of appreciation letters, e-mails are also analysed.
+Feedback Analysis, recommendations and Action taken: This mechanism involves the compilation of data collected from various stakeholders in the prescribed format to be submitted to the Feedback Co-ordinator in soft as well as hard copy.
 The feedback collected manually will be analysed by assigned faculty and the scores to be submitted to Head/Coordinator of Department for compilation of data.
-On the basis of the feedback received from various stakeholders, the feedback co-ordinator will compile the final observations (includes departmental average and institutional average) and the same will be put forth for further action by Chairman, IQAC.
+On the basis of the feedback received from various stakeholders, the feedback coordinator will compile the final observations (includes departmental average and institutional average) and the same will be put forth for further action by Chairman, IQAC.